Varicose vein screenings in Minnesota and western Wisconsin

 Varicose veins are caused by weakened valves and veins in your legs.
 Normally, one-way valves in your veins keep blood flowing from your legs up toward your heart.
 When these valves don’t work as they should, blood collects in your legs and pressure builds.
 This causes the veins to become weak, large and twisted.

 HealthPartners and Park Nicollet offers comprehensive treatment for varicose veins.
 We treat both legs during the same appointment to help save you time and money.
 Our treatment is also minimally invasive, meaning less recovery time.
 Schedule a screening to learn more and understand treatment options.

 Symptoms of varicose veins may differ from person to person.
 People with varicose veins might experience a variety of symptoms including:

 If you’re experiencing any of these symptoms, it might be a good idea to schedule an appointment with one of our primary care doctors.
-Our primary care doctors are experts in diagnosing hundreds of conditions.
-If your care requires additional expertise, we’ll connect you directly with one of our vascular specialists.
+Our

 Your doctor will look at your legs while you’re standing.
 We’ll look for swelling and other signs of varicose veins.
 You also may have a special test, called a venous Doppler exam, to learn more about your veins.
 A venous Doppler exam uses ultrasound waves to evaluate the structure of your veins and blood flow.
 This technique helps diagnose different vein problems, including weakened valves and blood clots.